-Your doctor will order further tests which may include a:
+Your doctor will order further tests which may include the following.

-- colonoscopy or flexible sigmoidoscopy: where a tube with a camera is passed into your colon through your back passage, to view the inner lining of your whole colon.
+- A colonoscopy (/colonoscopy) or flexible sigmoidoscopy (/flexible-sigmoidoscopy).
+During a colonoscopy, a tube with a camera is passed into your colon through your back passage.
+This allows the endoscopist to see the inner lining of your whole colon.
 A sigmoidoscopy is a similar procedure that views mostly the left side of your colon.
-Medication can be given to make the procedure comfortable and you will be given something before your procedure to make sure you completely empty your bowels. - CT virtual colonoscopy is an x-ray-based test although, as with the colonoscopy, you will need to completely clean your bowel with bowel preparation the day before.
+Medication can be given to make the procedure comfortable.
+You are given medication before your procedure to make sure your bowels are completely empty. - A CT colonoscopy (/ct-colonoscopy) is an x-ray-based test.
+You are given medication before your procedure to make sure your bowels are completely empty.